 Lakewood, WA 98498

 As you embark on a career as a bail recovery agent, you must have a solid plan on how to acquire work.
 It is smart to try to build relationships with bail bondsmen and experienced bail enforcement agents.
-You may wish to find a mentor to “show you the ropes” of bounty hunting and try to identify any apprenticeship programs in Washington.
-Join bail bond associations in your area or at least try to attend some open meetings and network events.
-Lastly, be prepared to sell yourself to potential employers by showing them that your skills and experience make you best for the job.
+You may wish to find a mentor to show you the ropes of bounty hunting and try to identify any apprenticeship programs in Washington.
+Join bail bond associations in your area and attend open meetings and networking events.
+Lastly, be prepared to sell yourself to potential employers by showing them that your skills and experience make you the best fit for the job.

 Featured Bail Agents in Washington

-According to the Professional Bail Agents of the United States (PBUS) website, there are 31 member bail agents listed in the state.
+According to the Professional Bail Agents of the United States (PBUS) website, there are 11 member bail agents in Washington.
 Listed below are some of the most well-known and highly-rated bail bondsmen in Washington.